hashchange/backbone.inline.template/README.md

 The `setElement()` pattern is unbeatable in one respect: you can use template variables for the `el` of a view.

 For instance, assume you need an individual `id` for each `el`.
-For some reason, you can't set it in your Javascript code with the `id` property of the view – it has to be a template variable.
-You need a template along the lines of
+For some reason, you can't set the `id` in your Javascript code with the `id` property of the view.
+The `id` has to be a template variable, along the lines of

 ```html
 <li id="item-{{itemNumber}}">
 ```

-For that, you have to recreate the `el` when the template data is ready.
+To incorporate the template data, you have to recreate the `el` when the data is ready.
 The pattern above allows you to do it.

 That's not exactly a long list of advantages, but for that one use case, `setElement()` is the way to go.